jamesingerson/jamesingerson/README.md

-### Hi there 👋
+### Healthcare IT champion.

-I'm a Healthcare IT champion.
-If you get a laboratory test done in Te Manawa Taki (Midlands Region, New Zealand), you're using my code!
+If you get a laboratory test done in Te Manawa Taki (Midland Region, New Zealand), you're using my code!

 - IT implementation lead of a full immunology analyser refresh.
 - Interfaced world's first BD Cor on the Synapsys platform.